NightWish-0827/UNInject/README.md

 **No reflection is used at runtime** during dependency injection.

-As of v1.1.0, the injection path consists of two tiers.
+The injection path consists of two tiers.

 **Priority 1 — Roslyn Generated Plan (IL2CPP safe)**
 Types with `partial` declarations are injected via Generator-produced `AggressiveInlining` setters,